mazwat/mazwat.github.io/data-structures-ws.md

 4. Write another sort, to sort by **age**, trigger this with a different key press

 ## EXERCISE 3
-### Searchin
+### Searching
 5. Investigate how to search for items in collections
 6. Add code to search for specific items in the collections

-7. Add visual representation to show that the search has completed, this could be a colour change or just displaying the found item elsewhere on the screen
+7. Add visual representation to show that the search has completed, this could be a colour change or just displaying the found item elsewhere on the screen.

 ## Tasks for the rest of the week
 Consider your individual project and implement a data structure class in your code that processes